IceCubeOpenSource/i3deepice/README.md

 Note that for the second cases it's required that the location of the module is in your `PYTHONPATH` envivornment variable

-An example of how it can be used in an icetray module is given in `./examples/` where you also find a `README` with specific information of the usage with singularity on IceCube's NPX cluster
+An example on how the tool can be used inside an icetray module is given in `./examples/`.
+In the same folder you also find an additional `README` with specific information of the usage with singularity on IceCube's NPX cluster

 # 1 Running on a GPU